conduktor/conduktor-docs/docs/platform/installation/get-started/kubernetes.md

 #### Setup Ingress for Conduktor Platform

 By default, Conduktor Platform is not exposed by an `Ingress`.
-To enable it you need an proper `IngressController` configured in your cluster like [Nginx Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/) and add configure it in your values.
+To enable it you need a proper `IngressController` configured in your cluster like [Nginx Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/) and add configure it in your values.

 ```yaml